 In the hour before the moon rises in the east, the Milky Way has yet not moved far enough west to be positioned nicely above the Bugaboo spires, and the sky above the spires appears relatively empty of stars, with the bright constellations of Hercules, Bootes, and the Big Dipper in Ursa Major standing out clearly in the stunningly dark sky tonight.

-These high resolution images are all mosaics, stitched together from a grid pattern of individual long exposures, typically 12-20 frames of 60-120 seconds each.
-It takes between 30 and 60 minutes to capture all that, and so I have to do a bit of planning to capture an event like moon rise, during which the light is changing rapidly, just like it does at sunrise.
+I’ve been capturing high resolution mosaic images all night, where the final image is stitched together from a grid pattern of individual long exposures, typically 12-20 frames of 60-120 seconds each.
+It takes between 30 and 60 minutes to capture all those frames, and so I have to do a bit of planning to capture an event like moon rise, during which the light is changing rapidly, just like it does at sunrise.
 About an hour before moon rise, I start capturing the Bugaboos scene to the west, planning to finish the capture just as the moon rises.

 It’s a rather ridiculous amount of work, hauling the gear up to a remote place, capturing the frames and then processing them together into a single image, but the result is a deep, high-resolution image that can be zoomed in and explored.
 The 60-second exposures capture far more light than your eye does, and reveals millions of stars, a faint aurora glow, a few globular clusters, and a couple dozen distant galaxies.

 At sunrise, alpen-glow occurs when the sun is just barely below the horizon, but the mountain summits are already catching it’s first light.
-This beautiful light only lasts a few minutes, before the sun rises above the horizon and fully lights up the land and brightens the sky.
+This beautiful light only lasts a few minutes, before the sun rises above the horizon to light up the land and brighten the sky.
 The exact same phenomenon happens during moonrise, only much more subtly, where the tops of the high peaks are lit by weak moon light.
 After these magical few minutes of lunar alpen-glow, the quarter moon rises in the east, paints the land and brightens the sky, wiping out the faint aurora and most of the Milky Way.

 To wild places, dark skies and magical light!